formation-electronics/milky-way/README.md

 # milky-way
-Budget synthesizers designed to be accessible to anybody
+A budget synthesizer designed to be accessible to anyone